kjkazinski/NetWebDevelopmentClassProject/README.md

 Update the *Joe@contoso.com* to your email.

-## Configure startup to support email
+## Configure Startup to Support eMail

 Add the following code to the ConfigureServices method in the *Startup.cs* file: